melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_101/molecular_dynamics_101.md

 vmd
 ```

-> (or start from the Program menu if you are using a Windows machine, (under the folder University of Illinios).
+> **Note**: On Windows, start VMD from the Program menu, under the folder University of Illinios.
 If this doesn’t work, there could be a problem with defining the path to vmd on your computer.

 Two new windows should pop up.